Home » Highlights » Assistant Professor Yair Zick: Ethics in Artificial Intelligence

 Information Security student wins Cybersecurity Award

-NUS Computing students win grand prize at XR.Hack 2019
+NUS Computing students win the first place IBM prize at HackNYU

 Professor Dong Jin Song and NUS Computing alumni win 20 Year ICFEM Most Influential System Award